Simple Steps to Host a Holiday Cookie Exchange Party

 Whether you love to bake or dread it more than the mall parking lot on Christmas Eve, homemade cookies are a central part of the holidays.
-From traditional frosted sugar cookies and peanut butter blossoms, to ethnic treats like krumkake and biscochitos, everyone expects their favorites to be on hand throughout the season.
+From traditional frosted sugar cookies and peanut butter blossoms to unique treats like krumkake and biscochitos, everyone expects their favorites to be on hand throughout the season.

 This year, rather than spend hours in the kitchen making an endless variety, try hosting a cookie swap.
 Not only will the exchange cut your cooking time in half — without sacrificing quality or quantity — the gathering of friends may likely become a sweet new holiday tradition.
 Here’s everything you need to know about hosting a successful cookie party.